sng2c/heroku-buildpack-perlcarton/README.md

 Heroku buildpack: Perl
 ======================

-This is a Heroku buildpack that runs any PSGI based web applications using Starman.
+This is a Heroku buildpack that runs any Carton based web applications.
+Even for Dokku.

 Usage
 -----